danyaberezun/argument-label-enforced-named-thesis/EnforcedNamedForm/main.md

 The example is taken from [stackoverflow](https://stackoverflow.com/questions/37394266/how-can-i-force-calls-to-some-constructors-functions-to-use-named-arguments/37394267#37394267), where the question about the possibility of doing this was initially asked.

-This method was discussed in issue [KT-12846](https://youtrack.jetbrains.com/issue/KT-27282/Allow-vararg-parameters-of-type-Nothing), and deemed strange and “looks really like a hack”.
-The issue was closed in favour of the original issue for introduction of enforcement of named argument form in Kotlin: [KT-14934](https://youtrack.jetbrains.com/issue/KT-14934/Enforce-parameter-usage-only-in-named-form).
+This method was discussed in issue [KT-12846](https://youtrack.jetbrains.com/issue/KT-27282/Allow-vararg-parameters-of-type-Nothing) and deemed strange and “looks really like a hack”.
+The issue was closed in favour of the original issue for the introduction of enforcement of named argument form in Kotlin: [KT-14934](https://youtrack.jetbrains.com/issue/KT-14934/Enforce-parameter-usage-only-in-named-form).

-Additionally, brief search on GitHub showed that this approach is practically not used among developers.
+A brief search on GitHub also showed that developers do not use this approach.

 #### Imitations in Kotlin: Annotation

-Many things that can be implemented as any kind of a keyword or any other modifier can probably be implemented by using Annotation, either Compile- or Run-time.
-Same goes with enforced named form: at some point it was proposed to imitate the feature behaviour using annotations, which [were requested](https://discuss.kotlinlang.org/t/add-annotation-or-other-mechanism-to-force-named-arguments-for-method/15636/2), and, sometime later, [implemented](https://github.com/chao2zhang/RequireNamedArgument).
+Many things that can be implemented as any kind of keyword or modifier can probably be implemented using either Compile- or Run-time annotation.
+The same goes with enforced named form: at some point it was proposed to imitate the feature behaviour using annotations, which [were requested](https://discuss.kotlinlang.org/t/add-annotation-or-other-mechanism-to-force-named-arguments-for-method/15636/2), and, sometime later, [implemented](https://github.com/chao2zhang/RequireNamedArgument).

 ```kotlin
 @NamedArgsOnly